 - Information is abundant; perspective is scarce. - Delivering access to more information won't deliver value in its own right if it is absent of appropriate interpretation

-- ¶ Collector's Fallacy (Tietze) - The amount of knowledge in a repository is not a measure of its value
+- Knowing is not the same as understanding - The amount of knowledge in a repository is not a measure of its value

 - Ideas are constellations - Ideas form as constellations between disparate point of insight.